 These lines will be deeper-looking or softer shadows using a blending stump depending on age.
 Being that any dragon needs to have scales around the eyes, use your imagination and photo reference—very lightly pencil-in small scales around the rims of the eyelid.

 These are all based on wrinkles and wrinkle patterns around the eye.
 Follow tighter scales around the very edges of the eyelids.
 Then fill all the open spots with progressively random scales that follow a natural wrinkle map.

 • What eye colors to use

 Dragons always seem to have vivid glowing eyes that piece the darkness.
-As I mentioned before, you want people to see their inner-soul, so this is one way to get that across.
+As I mentioned before, you want people to see their inner soul, so this is one way to get that across.
 You need to choose colors that include tones that pop, so use brilliant color pencils.
 I recommend the Faber-Castell Polychomos series of pencils to get brilliant colors.
-You can find a very reasonable set on Amazon right here: Click Here to Visit Amazon
+You can find a perfect set on Amazon: Click Here to Visit Amazon.

-Choosing a color also has an immediate call for emotion since we associate colors with how we feel.
+Choosing a color also has an immediate call for emotion since we associate colors with our feelings.
 Red is the angriest of all the colors, while blue can be cold or unhappy.
-Green is one that we feel is jealousy, whereas pink can be a loving or romantic-feeling.
-Not all of these color indications are directly related to emotions, but they’re a good place to start.
+Green is one that we feel is jealousy, whereas pink can be a loving or romantic feeling.
+Not all of these color indications are directly related to emotions, but they’re an excellent place to start.

 • Adding highlight and simulated shine